andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-29-Huge-productivity-gains - копия.md

 e.g. one time I was looking for a flat to rent and that was my main task for some weeks.
 Problem is, browsing listings, looking at a lot of pictures, is similar to my relaxation habit of browsing Reddit.
 After I finished looking through new listings, I noticed that it is super easy to slip into Reddit.
 I started scheduling my flat search later in the day.

 ### Planning my day as the first task
 After initial success, I drifted toward “plan my whole day and _then_ start that important task”.
 Didn’t work so well.
 While planning a day, I usually encountered a small task: “Aha, easy 3-minute win!
 GTD prepared me for this!
 I just have to start this Slack conversation to update this status”.
-Then inevitably I’m replaying to other messages, it’s 15 minutes later and the productive mood is gone. **Ok, it’s Slack rant time!** If you want, you can stop reading now, there is no more content below.
+Then inevitably I’m replaying to other messages, it’s 15 minutes later and the productive mood is gone. **Ok, it’s Slack rant time!** (I wanted to move it to another post, but, well, it _is_ productivity related) If you want, you can stop reading now, this is the last part of the post.

 -----